 Unlike the majority of intermediaries, we never take the maximum available commission on any protection, pension, savings, or investment product, but always apply reduced commission rates, to reduce your long-term costs.

 Where possible we have included the actual commission levels that we receive via these links, (with the exception of Aviva) but should you have any questions please do not hesitate to contact us.

 We do not charge fees for any protection (life insurance products) quotes or initial telephone or electronic advice.

-We do charge a fee for Mortgage Protection and “Term Life Insurance” applications, where an application is returned and underwritten, but for whatever reason you the client instruct us not to proceed or to halt the underwriting process.
+We charge a fee for Mortgage Protection and “Term Life Insurance” applications, where a discounted premium application is returned and underwritten, but for whatever reason you the client instruct us not to proceed or to halt the underwriting process.
 The cancellation fee in such a circumstance is: €150.00 invoiced directly.

-Low-Cost PRSA’s – Advice, Risk Profiling, Market Comparison & Set-up
+Low-Cost PRSA’s – Advice, Risk Profiling & Set-up